atgu/ukbb_pan_ancestry/website/docs/per-phenotype-files.md

 ## Overview

 The data are released in 7,221 flat files, one for each phenotype, and a corresponding tabix index file for each.
-These files are available on Dropbox (for large-scale analysis, we recommend using the [Hail format](Hail-format) files on Google Cloud).
+These files are available on Amazon AWS (for large-scale analysis, we recommend using the [Hail format](Hail-format) files on Google Cloud).

 The files are named with respect to their `trait_type`, `phenocode`, and a combination of `pheno_sex`, `coding`, or `modifier`.
-To find a specific phenotype, we suggest looking in the [phenotype manifest (Google Sheets)](https://docs.google.com/spreadsheets/d/1AeeADtT0U1AukliiNyiVzVRdLYPkTbruQSk38DeutU8/edit?usp=sharing) (available for download on [Dropbox](https://www.dropbox.com/s/18p4lj3finj11oh/phenotype_manifest.tsv.bgz?dl=0)).
+To find a specific phenotype, we suggest looking in the [phenotype manifest (Google Sheets)](https://docs.google.com/spreadsheets/d/1AeeADtT0U1AukliiNyiVzVRdLYPkTbruQSk38DeutU8/edit?usp=sharing) (available for download on [Amazon](https://pan-ukb-us-east-1.s3.amazonaws.com/sumstats_release/phenotype_manifest.tsv.bgz)).
 Search for your phenotype(s) of interest and use the paths indicated to download the summary statistics.
 A description of fields in the manifest can be found [here](#phenotype-manifest-file).

 The [per-phenotype files](#per-phenotype-files) are summary statistics files containing meta-analyzed and single-ancestry GWAS results.
 We especially highlight the `low_confidence` fields, which includes some (non-exhaustive) basic quality control filters (see below).
 These files each have 28,987,534 variants, but note that not all populations will have data for each variant.